 – Woudstra, Relational Team Coaching, 2018

 In life, we learn, develop and grow in relationships.
 This is observable in all areas of life and, of course, it is no different for teams in the corporate environment where outcomes are achieved through collaboration between team members, between teams and between organisations.
 Relational team coaching focuses on connection and connectedness through honouring the core principles of coaching – seeing the client as expert, encouraging their own self-discovery, holding the client to account, and establishing psychological trust and safety.
-To me, these are the essence of team coaching and are why I believe team coaching can be so effective for teams of all kinds, no matter what challenges they need to overcome.
+To me, this is the essence, and why I believe team coaching can be so effective for teams of all kinds, no matter what challenges they need to overcome.